novasamatech/nova-wallet-android-releases/README.md

-# ⚠️ Nova Wallet Android releases moved to the [main repository](https://github.com/novasamatech/nova-wallet-android) in order to keep code base and releases in one repository.
+# ⚠️ Nova Wallet Android releases moved to the [main repository](https://github.com/novasamatech/nova-wallet-android) in order to keep code base and releases as close as possible.

 # Releases of Nova Wallet Android